fleetpin/graphql-builder/README.md

 ## Package Authorizer
 The base package requires an Authorizer.
 This is a call that will determine if an endpoint is accessable.
-This will also flow down to child packages.
+This will also be used by child packages unless they have also defined an Authorizer.

 This is designed for things like organisation access